yashwanth042/Banking-system-database-design/Banking_System_Database_Design-main/README.md

 # 🏦 Banking System Database – BUDDY BANK

 ## 📌 Project Overview
-This project is a **relational database system** designed to manage core banking operations, built as part of CS3700 Assignments 1 & 3.
+This project is a **relational database system** designed to manage core banking operations
 It models various entities such as **Branches, Customers, Accounts, Loans, Employees, Credit/Debit Cards, Passbooks, and Transactions**, supporting realistic banking functionalities and relationships.

 The project includes: